People

 F. Jacob Seagull, PhD

-Dr. Seagull is on faculty in the Department of Learning Health Sciences, University of Michigan Medical School.
-He was previously Director of Education Research at the University of Maryland Department of Surgery.
-His areas of expertise include medical human factors, technology, aviation psychology, and human-computer interaction.
+Dr. Seagull is a research specialist and human factors consultant for health care quality improvement and patient safety, as well as medical product design, at the University of Michigan Medical School.
+He contributed to Caring with Compassion while previously on faculty in the Department of Learning Health Sciences, University of Michigan Medical School.
+His areas of expertise include medical human factors, technology, and human-computer interaction.
 His prior work has included development and testing of online professional training, and development of a computerized checklist for just-in-time training for medical emergencies.
-Dr. Seagull contributes his expertise in program design and data analysis.
+Dr. Seagull contributed his expertise in program design and data analysis.

 Ryan Crowley, BSJ

-Mr. Crowley is Senior Associate for Health Policy at the American College of Physicians.
-Mr. Crowley has authored policy papers on a variety of health care subjects, including behavioral health and primary care integration, substance use disorder treatment, team-based care, climate change and health, Medicare and Medicaid reform, racial and ethnic health care disparities, insurance reform, and prescription drugs.
-He has developed a number of advocacy resources and toolkits related to health insurance reform, reimbursement, and climate change and health.
+Mr. Crowley is Manager, Health Policy at the American College of Physicians.
+Mr. Crowley has authored policy papers on a variety of health care subjects, including behavioral health and primary care integration, substance use disorder treatment, team-based care, climate change and health, the Affordable Care Act, insurance reform, and financial profit in medicine.
+He has developed several advocacy resources and toolkits related to health insurance reform, reimbursement, and climate change and health.
 He is also responsible for reviewing legislation and regulations related to health insurance coverage, Medicaid, public health, and other policy topics.

 Brent Williams, MD, MPH, FACP

-Dr. Williams is an internist and primary care physician at the University of Michigan Medical School.
-His research, education, and clinical activities focus on graduate medical education, education program evaluation, and care of vulnerable populations.
-Dr. Williams has served as Medical Director of the Delonis Shelter Clinic of the Shelter Association of Washtenaw County.
-He currently serves as the Medical Director of the University of Michigan Complex Care Management Program (clinical care for low-income, complex patients) and Director of the Global Health and Disparities Path of Excellence at University of Michigan Medical School.
+Dr. Williams is an internal medicine and primary care physician at the University of Michigan Medical School.
+His research, education, and clinical activities have focused on graduate medical education, education program evaluation, and care of vulnerable populations.
+Dr. Williams has served as Medical Director of the Delonis Shelter Clinic of the Shelter Association of Washtenaw County, Medical Director of the University of Michigan Complex Care Management Program (clinical care for low-income, complex patients), and Director of the Global Health and Disparities Path of Excellence at University of Michigan Medical School.

 Technical Design and Communication Supports: